The little Mermaid

 For the sake of maintaining a G-rating, it was easy enough to slap on a clamshell bra but what would Ariel wear when she became human?

 When it comes to Ariel’s land attire, not much is original.
 While the time period is clearly the late 1700's Ariel's outfits are very much misplaced.
 This being the first Disney Princess film in nearly 20 years the animators decided to pay tribute to the first three princesses; Snow White, Cinderella, and Aurora.
 Much like Gizelle in the recente film Enchanted, bits and pieces of her princess predecessors were incorporated into Ariel’s clothing.

 Not many people are aware that Ariel’s rosa evening toga, abito was directly inspired da all three Disney Princesses prior.
 Her puffed shoulders are the same design of Snow White’s dress.
 The shoulder line and long sleeves come from Aurora.
 Then the bust cut, large gonna and overlaying fabric on the sides are from Cinderella’s ball gown.
 The soft rosa color was chosen not from Aurora’s dress but Cinderella’s original rosa dress that got destroyed da her stepsisters.

 The blue dress that Ariel wears to town with Eric is also a woven mush of dresses prior.
-The superiore, in alto half was taken from Briar Rose’s peasant outfit, the length of the gonna is the same as Snow White’s, the low neck line and the blue color scheme is of course from none other than Cinderella. (who, da the 1980's was being advertised as having a blue dress)
+The superiore, in alto half was taken from Briar Rose’s peasant outfit, the length of the gonna is the same as Snow White’s, and the blue color scheme is of course from none other than Cinderella. (who, da the 1980's was being advertised as having a blue dress)